cowboyai/cim-start/vhosts/readme.md

 It will however, report statistics on all the guests it is running and some other host specific information for monitoring, scaling and load balancing.

+It will do this by sending messages to a running guest.

-A "Host" is going to act like the cloud for us.
+The "VHost" is going to act like the cloud for us.
-When we have more than one "Host" you have your own cloud network.
+When we have more than one "VHost" you have your own cloud network.
 It can work and operate like any of the big iron with you managing it instead of some outside vendor.

 Obviously there are caveats... my connection isn't quite as fast as these big guys, but if I need things like they offer, I can add them when we need them.
 What if my hardware dies, that sort of thing...

 I really don't care what happens to the hardware as long as my system can detect it and recover from it immediately.

-Our "Host" is vulnerable to hardware failures as a single instance...
+Our "VHost" is vulnerable to hardware failures as a single instance...
 To mitigate this, we make a cluster and start having some resilience, and that will come for us very soon after our initial instance.

+### Raspberry Pi